U.S. tries "hip hop" diplomacy in Pakistan

 Alsarah agreed: "While we may be preaching to the choir here, what we came to do is to hand over tools so the Pakistani people can represent themselves."

-Audience members seemed happy with the evening's entertainment but declined to be drawn out on politics.
+Audience members seemed happy with the evening's entertainment but declined to be drawn on politics.

 "We like the people of the United States," said Walid Khan, 21.
 "We don't have any comment to make about the government though," he said, and turned away.